akka/akka-meta/ComparisonWithOrleans.md

 #### Virtual Actors

-  * Orleans Grains are identified by their nominal type and a 128-bit GUID.
+  * Orleans Grains are identified by their nominal type and a 128-bit GUID, by a long, by a String, or by a combination of the three.

   * Akka Actors are identified by their ActorRef, which consists of the ActorPath (including physical network location and the names of all its ancestors) and its UID (a 32-bit integer that disambiguates different incarnations on the same ActorPath).